 As Ontario’s trusted water heater experts for over three decades, we’ve heard it all over the years at All Pro.
 From sediment buildup to failing components, those curious sounds provide crucial clues about what’s happening inside your unit.
 Addressing noisy issues promptly is key to keeping your hot water supply flowing reliably and preventing premature breakdowns that leave you dealing with cold showers.

 In this guide, we’ll cover the most common sounds to listen for, along with quick troubleshooting tips you can try yourself to help quiet the racket.
-We’ll also explain when it’s time to call in the professionals, and what to expect for long-term repair or replacement solutions.
+We’ll also explain when it’s time to call in the professionals, and what to expect for water heater long-term repair or replacement solutions.
 Don’t let those eerie clanks and rumblings catch you off guard – stay ahead of the game by being a diligent noise detective.
 With some simple maintenance, you can add years of life to your water heater.

 Quick Fixes for Common Water Heater Noises